vignesh3022/Todos/README.md

 - With local storage, there's no need for sign-ups, password remembering, or password recovery.
 Your data remains securely stored in your browser until you choose to delete it.

 ## Contributions
 - Contributions to the Interactive Todos and Productivity Suite are welcome!
-If you'd like to contribute code, report issues, or suggest new features, please refer to our [Contribution Guidelines](CONTRIBUTING.md) for more information.
+If you'd like to contribute code, report issues, or suggest new features, please refer to me for more information.